MaiHanNguyen1404/CreativeCoding_Blog/posts/assignment-2-blog.md

 ## The Chaotic aesthetic

-Through the reading about Sianne Ngai’s Zany, Cute, Interesting by Wark, the Chaotic aestheitc in my opinion, is a performative aesthetic that is anxious and excessive.
+Through the reading about Sianne Ngai’s Zany, Cute, Interesting by Wark, the Chaotic aesthetic, in my opinion, is a performative aesthetic that is anxious and excessive.
 It involves excessive and sharp implements, an unpredictable imitation - a repetitive flick between the familiar and unfamiliar, continuity and break, *as if trying to copy what someone else does but doing it clumsily* (Wark 2020).

-There's is a sense of instability and unpredictability inside of Chaotic.
+There is a sense of instability and unpredictability inside of Chaotic.
 It works against constraints, trying to break out of their given form.
 It is a feeling of *flailing helplessness* and frenzy.
-If the Cute is intimate, domestic, the Chaotic is to be held at a distance.
+If the Cute is intimate and domestic, the Chaotic is to be held at a distance.

-I think overall, the Chaotic brings in the randomness (unpredictability), which could enhances the non-redundancy aspect of effective complexity.
+I think overall, Chaotic brings in randomness (unpredictability), which could enhance the non-redundancy aspect of effective complexity.
 However, too much chaos tends to disrupt the experience.
-The key things for Chaotic to increase effective complexity is using their repetitive nature to create a pattern to which the viewer could predict the upcoming elements yet adding a controlled amount of variations for anticipation.
+The key thing for Chaotic to increase effective complexity is using their repetitive nature to create a pattern to which the viewer could predict the upcoming elements while adding a controlled amount of variations for anticipation.

 ## Inspiration